-[TB259 trade name] is used in combination with other tuberculosis medicines for the treatment of TB), an infection caused by bacteria called Mycobacterium tuberculosis.
+[TB259 trade name] is used in combination with other tuberculosis medicines for the treatment of tuberculosis (TB), an infection caused by bacteria called Mycobacterium tuberculosis.
 It may also be given to you on its own, or with other medicines for preventing TB, if you are at high risk of infection.

 [TB259 trade name] is also used in combination with other medicines to treat leprosy, a condition caused by bacteria called Mycobacterium leprae.
+If you have been in contact with someone with leprosy, you may be given a dose of [TB259 trade name] on its own to reduce the risk of getting the disease.